Sam Trethewey, Portfolio Manager

 Sam is the Portfolio Manager of the Trans-Tasman Equity Fund and the Milford New Zealand Equities Wholesale Fund.
 Since joining Milford in 2014, Sam has focused on conducting research analysis across listed New Zealand equities.
 Sam previously worked for Craigs Investment Partners as an Associate in the Equity Capital Markets team advising on a wide range of equity issuance and was also an Analyst in the Corporate Finance team at PricewaterhouseCoopers.
 Sam has a Masters of Business (Dist) and Bachelor of Commerce majoring in Finance from the University of Otago.

 Wayne is the Chief Investment Officer at Milford and the Head of Australian Investments.
-He is the Portfolio Manager of the Australian Equities Wholesale and Trans-Tasman Equity Funds.
-He is also Co-Manager of the Australian Absolute Growth Funds.
-He has over 20 years’ experience in managing a diverse range of Australian equities portfolios.
+He is the Co-Portfolio Manager of the Australian Equities Wholesale, Trans-Tasman Equity and Australian Absolute Growth Funds.
+He has over 25 years’ experience in managing a diverse range of Australian equities portfolios.
 Prior to joining Milford, Wayne was Deputy Head of Australian Equities at Colonial First State Global Asset Management.
-Previously, Wayne held Senior Analyst and Deputy Head of Research roles with Allianz Global Investors, and spent 10 years with JP Morgan.
+Previously, Wayne held Senior Analyst and Deputy Head of Research roles with Allianz Global Investors, and JP Morgan.

 Wayne holds a Bachelor of Economics degree from Sydney University, a Postgraduate Diploma in Applied Finance and Investment from the Securities Institute of Australia, and is a Graduate of the Australian Institute of Company Directors.

 How do distributions work?